HarryMumford/t9/README.md

 ## Approach

 I followed TDD for implementing the algorithm on the back end.
-See my approach here ...
+See my approach [here](./predictive-text-approach.md)

 - API endpoint returns array of strings when given a numeral string
 - Logic is implemented in back end service